A full review of Glossika, one of the few language learning apps we think you need.

 - Tell me what happens after I report an error*: Sometimes there’s an error in the content.
 Like once, the English sentence said one thing, but the Arabic sentence said that plus a follow-up thing.
 I reported it.
 I am pretty sure someone receives those.
 I would just love to know what happens, like if there’s any point to reporting them.

 - Make it cheaper, for just one language: Glossika used to cost $30 a language for a whole package for one language.
 This was when it was MP3s.
 Now it’s $30 a month but for all languages.
 I think $10/month for one language would get them a higher conversion rate.

-Glossika is one of the more expensive apps out there at $29.95 a month month-to-month or $299 for the year.
+Glossika costs $29.95 a month or $299 for the year.
 You can get a free week’s trial to see if you like the content and style.
 We consider it an indispensable part of the early (but not beginning) language-learning journey and highly recommend it.